 When you roast veggies in the oven, it brings on that toasty, browned-up coating that makes them taste so sweet.
 For this recipe, I used green beans, cauliflower, and baby potatoes.
 You could add your favorites, but I thought this would be a nice combo to go with the salmon and the glaze.

-I fell in love with roasting blueberries a while back, and made a super-simple dessert — Grilled Angel Food Cake with Roasted Blueberries.
+I fell in love with roasting blueberries a while back and made a super-simple dessert — Grilled Angel Food Cake with Roasted Blueberries.
 If you haven’t tried it, it’s quite a treat, and perfect for when you sort of forget to make dessert for a get together (or when you want something sweet).

 The glaze for the salmon is also easy to make and it is so tasty.
 The sweet blueberries and a bit of balsamic vinegar combine for something special.
 I scattered blueberries over the veggies to roast, too, but I think I took my pan out of the oven just when they were on the verge of bursting!

-I hope you’ll give Sheet Pan Blueberry-Balsamic Glazed Salmon a try, whether you make it for a special meal, or reach for it when you’re pressed for time.
+Give Sheet Pan Blueberry-Balsamic Glazed Salmon a try, whether you make it for a special meal, or reach for it when you’re pressed for time.
 Don’t forget: Clean up is pretty easy, too!

 Looking for more salmon dishes?
 Try one of these recipes: